 ORANGE COUNTY, Fla.
-(WOFL FOX 35) - The Orange County Animal Services (OCAS) has just announced that they had 922 adoptions in the month of July.
+(WOFL FOX 35) - Orange County Animal Services (OCAS) has just announced that it had 922 adoptions in the month of July.
 This was the highest number of pet adoptions in the agency’s 48-year history.

 The shelter says they reached capacity in early July with more than 500 animals, making this record especially rewarding.